 What is not allowed in a continuing design patent application?

-There is a subtle nuance that may get overlooked in filing a design patent continuation.
-That nuance has to do with the inventor “possessing” the invention at the time of filing the parent application.
+A subtle nuance may get overlooked in filing a design patent continuation.
+Did the inventor “possess” the invention at the time of filing the parent application?
 This is different than the issue of support.

 The court held that this was an impermissible change that broke the priority claim to the parent application.
 The reasoning behind this decision was that the inventor did not possess the invention of a portion of the bottle at the time of filing the parent application which claimed the entire bottle.

-Is it OK to remove matter in a child design application?
+Is it OK to remove matter in child design applications?

 In In Re Daniels, the parent design application claimed a leech capturing device with a graphic design of a leaf on its surface.
 In the design patent continuation, the leaf ornamentation was removed from the three-dimensional structure of the device.
 This removal of 2-dimensional artwork from a 3-dimensional structure was held permissible.

-So the lessons here seem to instruct us to extra careful when converting solid lines in a parent application to broken lines in a child design patent application.
-If you’re going give this a try, be prepared to show how the inventor possessed the invention of a portion of the overall structure at the time of filing the parent application.
-If a child design application involves the omission or removal of a two-dimensional graphic from a three-dimensional structure, you might have more leeway.
+So the lessons here seem to instruct us to be extra careful when converting solid lines in a parent application to broken lines in a child design patent application.
+If you’re going to try this approach, be prepared to show how the inventor possessed the invention of a portion of the overall structure at the time of filing the parent application.

 Where the child design application omits or removes a two-dimensional graphic from a three-dimensional structure, you might have a better shot.

 What are the risks in filing a CIP design patent application?

 The biggest risk is losing priority to the parent application on the grounds that the inventor did not possess the invention as of the filing date of the parent application as discussed above.
 It would defeat the purpose of filing a CIP design patent application if you cannot maintain the priority claim to the parent application.